AdobeDocs/campaign-standard.en/help/start/using/segmentation-and-targeting.md

 ---
 title: Segmentation and targeting
-description: Learn about profiles, targeting and audience creation in Campaign: build audiences, import contacts share audiences with Experience Cloud solutions, and avoid marketing fatigue.
+description: "Learn about profiles, targeting and audience creation in Campaign: build audiences, import contacts share audiences with Experience Cloud solutions, and avoid marketing fatigue."
 page-status-flag: never-activated
 uuid: 71f53808-0309-49f6-a4ee-3446eac9758a
 contentOwner: sauviat